deogonit/diia-test-task-worker/README.md

   ```bash
   docker-compose --profile cron up -d
   ```
-  This command starts the services defined under the `cron` profile in detached mode.
+  This command starts database and the demon services which pull and save data every minute.
+According to the terms of the task, the data should be updated every quarter, but in order to speed up the testing, it was decided to update the data every minute.
+The results of the worker you can see in file logs/cron.log

 - **Stop cron profile**:
   ```bash